abi-am/omicss-25/NGS data analysis & file manipulation/alignment_practice/README.md

 samtools sort sample.bam -o sample.sorted.bam
 ```

 We can also index the files.
 Indexing allows tools to rapidly access specific regions (e.g. chr16:10000-20000) without reading the entire file.
-It creates an additional smaller file that acts like a lookup table to retrieve parts without reading through the entire thing (files storing genonic data are very large!).
+It creates an additional smaller file that acts like a lookup table to retrieve parts without reading through the entire thing (files storing genomic data are very large!).

 > Note: different tools require different indexes and may have their own indexing commands, such as `bwa index` for the reference sequence and `tabix` for VCF files.